The Fisher Center has hosted several distinguished Visiting Professors at Georgetown Lombardi Comprehensive Cancer Center. These include:

 Dr. Timothy Rebbeck is a Professor of Epidemiology at the Dana Farber Cancer Institute and the TH Chan School of Public Health at Harvard University.
 The title of his talk was, “BRCA1/2: A Paradigm for Precision Medicine,” presented in December 2015.

-Dr. Olufunmilayo Falusi Olopade is the Walter L. Palmer Distinguished Service Professor of Medicine & Human Genetics, Associate Dean for Global Health and Director, and Director for the Center for Clinical Cancer Genetics at the University of Chicago Medical Center.
+Dr. Olufunmilayo I. Olopade is the Walter L. Palmer Distinguished Service Professor of Medicine & Human Genetics, Associate Dean for Global Health and Director, and Director for the Center for Clinical Cancer Genetics at the University of Chicago Medical Center.
 In November 2013, she gave a dynamic presentation entitled, “Defining Pathways to Personalized Cancer Prevention.”

 Dr. Muin Khoury, Director of the Center for Disease Control and Prevention’s Office of Public Health Genomics, gave a seminar in 2009 entitled, “Letting the Genome Out of the Bottle: Will We Get Our Wish?”
-His provocative comments addressed the clinical utility and validity of genetic testing arising from genome wide association studies.

 Dr. Andrew Freedman, Chief, Clinical and Translational Epidemiology Branch at NCI gave a talk in September 2009 entitled, “Advancing Personalized Cancer Therapies: The Critical Role of Genomic Pharmacoepidemiology.”
 Dr. Freedman’s Professorship was co-sponsored by the Division of Health Outcomes (Cancer Control, Lombardi Comprehensive Cancer Center).